Is Gravity Forms not sending email from your site?

 Test Your Gravity Forms Emails

 Congratulations!
-Now you’ve set up WP Mail SMTP, you should find that your problems with Gravity Forms not sending email are fixed.
+Now you’ve set up WP Mail SMTP, you should find that your problems with Gravity Forms notifications not sending are fixed.

 You can test your Gravity Forms contact form now and check the email logs to track the status.